LinArcX/giti/README.md

 ## How giti works?
 1. You add some git based directories.
 2. If those directories have files that are in __untracked__ mode or in __staged__ mode, giti will show those file in separate tabs called: __Untracked__ and __Staged__, Respectively.
-3. You can stage untracked files and also commit staged files by pressing buttons that exist in the bottom of each page.
+3. You can __stage__ untracked files and also __commit__ staged files by pressing buttons that exist in the bottom of each page.
+4. Giti periodically monitor changes in your repos and send system notifications.(every 10 minutes by default.
+But you can change it or disable it by setting it to 0)

-Tip: giti uses [libgit2-glib](https://github.com/GNOME/libgit2-glib) binding in vala language called [Ggit](https://valadoc.org/libgit2-glib-1.0/Ggit.html) to list untracked and staged files.
+Tip: This application uses [libgit2-glib](https://github.com/GNOME/libgit2-glib) binding in vala language called [Ggit](https://valadoc.org/libgit2-glib-1.0/Ggit.html) to list untracked and staged files.

 ## Installation
 ### Install it from source